 In 1999 he founded Panzi hospital in Bukavu, eastern Democratic Republic of Congo, with the idea of working on maternal health.
 However, he found himself confronted with large numbers of women who survived sexual violence committed by armed groups active in the region.

-Among a number of international awards, in 2013 the physician received the Human Rights First Award for his work.
+Among a number of international awards, in 2013 the physician received the Human Rights First Award.